aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 The REFINE keyword recalculates the atomic positions using the current space-group operations to have them be exactly at the corresponding symmetry sites.
-For instance, "0.333" may be converged to "0.3333333" in a hexagonal crystal.
+For instance, "0.333" may be converted to "0.3333333" in a hexagonal crystal.

+The WHOLEMOLS keyword must be applied to molecular crystals.
+It eliminates symmetry operations from the space group in such a way that the asymmetric unit is composed of whole molecules.
+This is useful when generating `.res` files as input for the DMACRYS program.

-If the symmetry is recalculated for a loaded crystal (with the `eps.r`, CLEAR, RECALC, or REFINE options), then all fields are unloaded and all critical point lists are cleared.
+If the symmetry is recalculated for a loaded crystal (with the `eps.r`, CLEAR, RECALC, REFINE, or WHOLEMOLS options), then all fields are unloaded and all critical point lists are cleared.

 The ANALYSIS keyword explores different values of the precision parameter (`eps.r`) and outputs the calculated space group symbol for